rtlabs-com/p-net/doc/compliancetest.rst

 Compile the hardware configuration and the software, and download to the PLC.

+If the DUT only has one port the neighbour device "D" is not needed.
+Normally one of the digital inputs of device "D" is enabling the continuous reading out of parameter values, but you need instead to force the corresponding PLC program variable to a high level.
+In the left side menu use "Watch and force tables" (below the PLC), and add a new entry by clicking an empty row in the "Name" column, and select "Ix_Req".
+When later in online mode, click the small "Show/hide all modify colmns" to show the column.
+Enter "TRUE" in the "Modify value" on the line for "Ix_Req".
+Select that line by enabling the corresponding check box.
+Press the "Modify all selected values once and now".

 Tester software for additional network load
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Install the tester software on an Ubuntu machine, or in a virtual Ubuntu